Frequently Asked Questions

 What exactly is the Eurosky account?

-Today most people use a Eurosky account as an entry point to Bluesky and on other websites and applications built on what’s called The Atmosphere - the ecosystem of apps and services built on the AT Protocol (more below).
+Today most people use a Eurosky account as an entry point to Bluesky and on other websites and applications built on what's called The Atmosphere — the ecosystem of apps and services built on the AT Protocol.
 We are aiming to build a technology ecosystem in which, in the coming years, the Eurosky account (and other Atmosphere accounts) can be people's main online identity, which would enable them to manage their online data and presence across the web.

 What is the AT Protocol?

 The AT Protocol (Authenticated Transfer Protocol) is a new technology for building decentralized social media and other online services.
 Initially started as a project to develop decentralized social media at Twitter, it then moved to Bluesky as an independent company and is today an open source project with thousands of people globally contributing to, and building on it.
-The AT Protocol aims to power a new generation of social and web applications that let people control their own data, seamlessly move between different apps and have choice over algorithms.
-This allows people to switch services (what we call interoperability) without losing followers or content (what we call data portability).
+You can learn more at atproto.com.

 What is a PDS?